FortiGate

 TCP-MSS can be adjusted in the 'SSL Inspection & Authentication' policy (Under policy and objects) and not in Security policies.

-Create a 'SSL Inspection & Authentication' policy (From GUI under policy & Objects) or From CLI, create (Or edit) using the command 'Config firewall policy' and set the tcp-mss using below commands :
+Create a 'SSL Inspection & Authentication' policy (From GUI under policy & Objects) or From CLI, create (Or edit) using the command 'Config firewall policy' and set the tcp-mss using the below commands :

 config firewall policy